sitespeedio/sitespeed.io/docs/_posts/2016-10-27-sitespeed.io-4.0-is-released.md

 3. Run sitespeed: <code> docker-compose run sitespeed.io https://www.sitespeed.io/ --graphite.host=graphite</code>
 4. Access the dashboard: http://127.0.0.1:3000

-does the trick, it will setup all what you need!
-Using it in productions you should do some tweaks, read more about that [here]({{site.baseurl}}/documentation/sitespeed.io/performance-dasboard/#production).
+That's all you need.
+In production you should do some tweaks, read more about that [here]({{site.baseurl}}/documentation/sitespeed.io/performance-dasboard/#production).

 ## Everything else
-There's a lot of new things, just try out 4.0 and you will see.
+There are a lot of new things, just try out 4.0 and you will see.
 Or go to the [documentation]({{site.baseurl}}/documentation/).

 # What's next (missing in 4.0)
 We hoped we could solve everything but ... well it didn't work out.
 A couple of things that we would like to add in the near future: